Union Monument, Iași: History

 Finally, on the back side were carved Olga Sturdza's words: "To the united people of Romania and to Iaşi – the cradle of unions – I offer this work of my heart and my hands.
 Olga I. Sturza.
 29 May 1927".

 The central piece "represents the Motherland, an image for which Queen Marie accepted that her face be reproduced".
 Each province is shown as a daughter being embraced by their mother.
-Aside the daughters, near the bottom of a statue there is a kneeling child who wishes to return to Mother Romania.
+Beside the daughters, near the bottom of a statue, there is a kneeling child who wishes to return to Mother Romania.
 He represents all Romanians left outside the borders decided in 1919.

-For the four children, the sculptress had found representative faces among the schoolgirls of the Mihail Sturdza Normal School of Iaşi.
+For the four children, Sturdza had found representative faces among the schoolgirls of the Mihail Sturdza Normal School of Iaşi.
 However, newspapers of the day claimed that the feminine figures in fact depicted the queen's daughters, the princesses Elisabeth, Maria and Ileana, and that the little boy was based on Prince Mircea, who had died at the age of three in 1916, at the beginning of the war, and remained buried in Bucharest.

-The Union Monument was unveiled on Sunday, May 29, 1927, at 10:15 am, before Queen Marie, Princess Ileana (King Ferdinand's daughter), Princess Helen (wife of prince Carol) and the young crown prince Michael.
-Ferdinand, who would die that July 20, was gravely ill and thus did not attend.
+The Union Monument was unveiled on Sunday, 29 May 1927, at 10:15 am, before Queen Marie, Princess Ileana (King Ferdinand's daughter), Princess Helen (wife of prince Carol) and the young crown prince Michael.
+Ferdinand, who would die that 20 July, was gravely ill and thus did not attend.
 After this monument was unveiled, the royal delegation took part in the unveiling of the Attacking Cavalryman Statue at 11:30.

 Some reactions were negative at the time.
 For instance, one journalist wrote: "...a culinary work of whipped cream.
 One can tell a woman's hand in this.
 A group of five backsides is depicted."

 In 1947, the year the Paris Peace Treaties confirmed Romania's loss of Bessarabia and northern Bukovina to the Soviet Union, the Armistice Committee ordered the monument's demolition.